simonachmueller/ESP32Focuser-hardware/README.md

 ## KiCad project
-Schematics diagram can be found in the KiCad project [folder](/schematics)
+Schematics diagram can be found in the KiCad project [folder](/schematics).
+You can donwload shematics as pdf [here](/schematics/ESP32Focuser.sch.pdf).

 # Pictures